google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 there may be privacy concerns (see {{fetching_inclusion_proofs}}).

-Violation of the append-only property or the STH issuance rate limit can be detected by multiple clients comparing their instances of the Signed Tree Heads.
+Violation of the append-only property or the STH issuance rate limit can be detected by multiple clients comparing their instances of the STHs.
 This technique, known as "gossip," is an active area of research and not defined here.
 Proof of misbehavior in such cases would be: a series of STHs that were